 How to Successfully Manage Hybrid Work

 Even though hybrid work is appreciated by many employees and can significantly improve workplace culture, it has its complexities and downsides.
 Because hybrid work usually means the combination of in-office and remote employees, employers need to find the best way to manage both ways of working.
+This includes ensuring consistent communication, supporting collaboration across time zones and maintaining a shared company culture even when teams rarely meet in person.

 1. Understand your employees’ needs and preferences

 To mitigate the negative sides of remote work, it is important to understand its impact on employees’ engagement and productivity.
 As employee collaboration is one of the most common downsides of remote work, it is crucial to understand the consequences of employees being physically separated.
+When employees work in different locations, informal communication and spontaneous collaboration can easily decline, which may lead to knowledge gaps or weaker team cohesion.

 2. Set and communicate clear goals and expectations